Panasonic FZ80 vs Sony HX400V

 - More heavily discounted: Has been around for much longer (launched in February 2014).

-If the number of relative strengths (bullet points above) is taken as a guide, the FZ80 is the clear winner of the match-up (9 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the FZ80 emerges as the winner of the contest (9 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic FZ80 and the Sony HX400V place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera listing whether the two cameras rank among the cream of the crop.